openshift/enhancements/enhancements/installer/assisted-installer-in-cluster.md

 namespace from those that are associated with the hub cluster itself?

 What work is involved in having BMO watch additional namespaces?

+Upstream, the metal3 project is already running baremetal-operator watching multiple namespaces, so there should not be software changes required.

 #### BareMetalAsset: does it have value in these scenarios?